HomeDocumentationAPI Reference

 Setup Complete

-When the install script finishes you will see the following output.
+When the install script finishes the following output will be displayed.

 ./start_sandfly.sh